 Incomplete Grades (INC).
-Incompletes are authorized only when it is impossible for the student to complete the course because of illness or other justifiable cause and only with a formal written petition from the student to the professor.
-In completing the petition, the student contracts to complete the work specified in the petition.
-The completed petition must be filed prior to the last day of the term.
-Petitions are available from the Registrar.
+Incompletes are authorized only when it is impossible for the student to complete the course because of illness or other justifiable cause and has successfully completed all work up to the last day to withdraw.
+The student must initiate a request for an incomplete, and, if able, complete a formal petition available on MyULV.
+The Request for Incomplete can be found on the Student Record Menu.
+By completing the contract, the student agrees to complete the work specified in the contract.
+The completed contract must be filed prior to the last day of the term.
+The faculty member will review the contract at the time of grading and can reject or amend it.
+It is the student's responsibility to check his or her MyULV account to view the status of the incomplete contract.